goalifyplus/docs/administrator-guides/account-settings/README.md

 - **Require Name For Signup**: If this is set to true, the name of the user will be required to create a account.
 - **Require Password Confirmation**: If this is set to true, the user will have to input his password twice when registering.
 - **Email Verification**: If this is set to true, users will have to confirm their email via a confirmation email sent to their email.
 (For this setting work, the SMTP settings must be already set up.
 See [Email Configuration](../email/setup))
-- **Manually Approve New Users**: If this is set to true, new users will have to wait for a user with the `view-user-administration` permission to approve their account before using Rocket.Chat.
+- **Manually Approve New Users**: If this is set to true, new users will have to wait for a user with the `view-user-administration` permission to approve their account before using Goalify.Chat.
 - **Allowed Domains List**:  This will block emails with different domains than the ones on this list.
 - **Blocked Domains List**:  This will block emails with domains that are on on this list.
 - **Use Default Blocked Domains List**: Will block the email domains listed on this [file](https://github.com/RocketChat/Rocket.Chat/blob/develop/packages/rocketchat-lib/server/lib/defaultBlockedDomainsList.js)